tberey/social-stocks/README.md

 <!-- STARTUP -->
 ## Startup
 For help or guidance in downloading and running the application, see the following subsections.
+In a future update, there will be more extensive and complete instructions, as well as db migration and ifra setup scripts.
 <br>

 #### Prerequisites
-This is node application, supported by a mysql database.
-As such, you will need to have npm (node package manager) installed, as well as mysql.
-In a future update, there will be more instructions, as well as db migration and ifra setup scripts.
 1. Setup npm:
   ```sh
   npm install npm@latest -g